ibm-cloud-docs/power-iaas/rsct-rmc-aix.md

     /opt/rsct/bin/rmcrefreshMD -s ctrmc
     ```

 4. *(Optional)* If you altered the `nodeid` (that is unique to RMC), it might have impacted RMC.
-For example, when you are using PowerHA and trying to copy your `nodeid` details from an on-premises deployment that is not supported.
+For example, when you are using PowerHA and trying to copy your `nodeid` details from a private cloud deployment that is not supported.
 Begin by rebuilding the node:

     ```text
     odmdelete -o CuAt -q name=cluster0 to remove 'cluster0' entry from the CuAt ODM.